gcrivera/mapofthrones/README.md

 ## Ideas
 - Show where characters are from - could by implemented as a new map, or as a filter (or both?)
-- Use bluebike-style pins to show how many people in each location (click/hover for more info)
 - add filters: e.g. show where all starks are (bonus idea - render "heaven")